Mohanm1995/highly-available-3-tier-architecture-on-aws/README.md

-# Highly Available AWS 3-Tier Architecture
+# Highly Available 3-Tier Architecture on AWS

 This project is part of my hands-on AWS and DevOps learning journey.
 I built this architecture to understand how real world production infrastructure works on AWS.